User Behavior Tracking: How to Collect and Analyze User Behavior Data [+Tools]

 Amplitude isn’t best for beginners.
 In-depth technical knowledge is required to make the most of its features, so experienced product teams will appreciate it more.

-Hotjar – for heat maps and screen recordings
+Hotjar – for analyzing user experience on your website with screen recordings

 What makes Hotjar stand out is its focus on visual data.
 The tool uses heat maps and session recordings to show you real-time users’ behavior flow on your mobile app or web page.